ohkami-rs/serdev/README.md

 <br>

-- Just a wrapper of serde_derive and 100% compatible
+- Just a wrapper of serde, serde_derive and 100% compatible
 - Validation on deserializing with `#[serde(validate = "...")]`

 <div align="right">